 The community began a membership drive and raised funds for a permanent structure on Parker Road.
 Families donated Torah translation volumes, an ark and a lectern.
 The new structure was dedicated in 1962 at a ceremony led by Rabbi Floyd Fierman from El Paso’s Temple Mount Sinai.
 The community formed a youth group in 1964.
 Temple Beth-El affiliated with the Reform Jewish movement and was incorporated in 1968.
 The community also established a Jewish area in a cemetery that year.
 Retired Rabbis Herbert Strauss and Abraham Kertes briefly served the congregation before or after 1960.
 Lay members led services for most of the period to 1977.
 The congregation raised funds for additions to the Temple including one completed in 1968 and another in 1981.

 Temple Beth-El grew to more than 100 member families as the Jewish population of the greater Las Cruces area increased.
 Over time it raised additional funds from an annual Gala dinner, a rummage sale sponsored by the Sisterhood, and a deli booth at the Renaissance Faire.
 It also raised funds for medical research by Hadassah in Israel, and it became active in social improvement projects and interfaith discussions.
 The Temple hired a nationally prominent retired rabbi and scholar, Rabbi Joseph Klein, as a part time rabbi in 1977, and hired Rabbi Howard Laibson as the Temple’s first full time rabbi in 1984.
 Rabbi Laibson served until July, 1989.
 After a year of lay-led services during a search process, the Temple hired Rabbi Cy Stanway in the summer of 1990.
 He served until July 1998.
 The Temple held lay-led services during a search until it hired Rabbi Gerald Kane in December, 1998.
 As the Temple’s membership grew, members formed a committee in 1994 to determine the community’s needs for a new and larger building.
 Members raised funds from 1994 until the completion of a beautiful new building in January, 2007.
 The new Temple included classrooms, a library, a rabbi’s study, and flexible space for a sanctuary and social hall that enabled seating for 400 people.
 Our Rabbi during the period from 2008 through June 2011 was Rabbi Paul Citrin.
-Rabbi Larry Karol, our current Rabbi, began his service to the congregation on July 1, 2011.
+From 2011-2020 Rabbi Larry Karol was Rabbi.
+Our current Rabbi, Evettte Lutman began her service to the congregation on July 1, 2022.